 Andrew Savard, M.A.
 Human Systems Intervention, B.Sc. – Project Manager

-Andrew Savard is a senior change management professional with over 20 years experience in healthcare, including Champlain-based mental health and addictions work, Canadian IT and Ontario non-profit sectors.
-Working within organizations, and externally as an independent consultant, with large global companies, non-profit Canadian organizations and arms length provincial government bodies has provided key insights and experience with all levels of an organization from the board of directors to senior management and front line staff.
+Andrew Savard is a senior change management professional with over 15 years of experience in healthcare, including Champlain-based mental health and addictions work, Canadian IT and Ontario non-profit sectors.
+Working within organizations, and externally as an independent consultant, with large global companies, non-profit Canadian organizations and arm’s length provincial government bodies has provided key insights and experience with all levels of an organization from the board of directors to senior management and front line staff.
 Project roles include large scale change leadership, management consulting, project management, qualitative and quantitative research, and business development.
 A firm believer in a strong Canadian healthcare system Andrew seeks opportunities and innovative ideas to align talent, processes, and policy to work for all, especially the clients and family.

 Alice Hutton MSc.
 RPP, MCIP – Lead Facilitator